9 Best Welding Pants with FR Durability & Comfort

 Most Durable Welding Pants for Women

-Made from strong 100% cotton denim providing both protection and longevity.
-The 11-ounce fabric is just light enough so the jeans have some natural give without the use of elastic.
+Made from strong 100% cotton providing both protection and longevity.
+The 11-ounce denim is just light enough so the jeans have some natural give without the use of elastic.

 This mid rise work jean sits at the waist, with Wrangler’s regular fit that gives extra room in the hips and legs.
 Range of motion and comfort is good, especially after a handful of washings.
 These are stiff right out of the package.